-- That’s the one they will most like to share with friends who might join the Troop.
+- That’s the one they will want to share with friends who might join the Troop.

 - Let your current Scouts pitch their Troop

 - That includes letting them do that with the social media tools they already use

 - Teach them responsible smartphone use, so that they can both be safe online and use their social media to show what they’re doing – and maybe attract some friends to join?

 Yes, that doesn’t mean you don’t also reach out to families, but you want to get the Scouts involved too so that they “seal the deal”.

 Troops (and Patrols within Troops) can set themselves apart from generic programs by having a robust activity program that is exciting and appealing to other youth.
 The National Resources at troopleader.scouting.org can be a menu for what your Patrol Leaders Council might want to undertake in upcoming years.
 There are program feature modules for over 48 topics, giving resources to tackle topics like:

 - Outdoor skills like hiking, orienteering, backpacking, cooking, winter camping and wilderness survival; Specialty outdoor activities like caving, rappelling, rock climbing, and COPE (Challenging Outdoor Personal Experiences), fishing, cycling and pioneering;